-Our region is a phenomenal place to live.
-Northeast Florida has a spectacular climate, high-profile sports and recreation, rich arts and entertainment, affordable housing, and a variety of shopping destinations.
-Jacksonville is home to the Southeast’s largest modern and contemporary art museum, endless miles of beautiful beaches, numerous cultural pursuits and ethnically diverse restaurants.
-The seven counties of Northeast Florida provide nearly every lifestyle imaginable – rural farming, quaint historic Main Streets, beach resort living, natural woodlands and lakes, vibrant downtown, and amenity-filled suburbs.
+Northeast Florida is a great place to live with a spectacular climate, sports and recreation, entertainment and rich arts, affordable housing and a variety of shopping destinations.
+The area is home to Southeast’s largest modern art museum, endless miles of beautiful beaches, numerous cultural pursuits and diverse restaurants.
+Our seven counties provide nearly every lifestyle imaginable – rural farming, quaint historic Main Streets, beach living, natural woodlands, vibrant downtown and amenity-filled suburbs.

-Northeast Florida is known for outdoor recreation opportunities, featuring 90 miles of beaches along the Atlantic Ocean and the majestic St. Johns River for boating, fishing and kayaking.
+Northeast Florida is known for outdoor recreation, featuring 90 miles of beaches along the Atlantic Ocean and the majestic St. Johns River for boating, fishing and kayaking.
 National Geographic Adventure magazine ranked Jacksonville as one of the “Top Six Beach Towns” in the United States.
-Jacksonville also has more than 131-square-miles of city, state and national parks, making it the largest urban park system in the nation.
-In 2010, Parenting magazine ranked Jacksonville number one on the list of "Ten Best Cities for Recreation."
+Jacksonville also has more than 131-square miles of city, state and national parks, making it the largest urban park system in the nation.
+Parenting magazine ranked Jacksonville number one on the list of "Ten Best Cities for Recreation" in 2010.

 Sports and Entertainment

 Sports enthusiasts can cheer for the NFL Jacksonville Jaguars, AFL Jacksonville Sharks, Jacksonville Suns AA baseball team and ABA Jacksonville Giants.
 The atmosphere and experience of our professional sporting events cannot be beat.
 Northeast Florida also boasts more than 80 golf courses, including the famed Players Stadium Course at TPC Sawgrass and the World Golf Hall of Fame.